vivekSingh1406/Learn_Angular/text-file/angular02.md

 A Component is the fundamental building block of an Angular application.
 In Angular, everything you see on the screen is made using components.
 - Examples:- Navbar, Sidebar, Login Form, Registration Form, Product Card, Dashboard, Footer, User Profile, Header

-* Real-Life Understanding
-Suppose you are creating an E-Commerce website.
+- Real-Life Understanding:- Suppose you are creating an E-Commerce website.
 Instead of creating the whole UI in one file, Angular divides the UI into small reusable parts called components.
 Each section works independently.

 ---

 ## Why Angular Uses Components?

-Angular follows:

-## Component-Based Architecture
+#### Component-Based Architecture

 This architecture helps developers: